An Interview with BWGH

 OOO: In your philosophy you cite Jean-Luc Godard, “La photographie c’est la vérité et le cinéma c’est 24 fois la vérité par seconde” (Photography is the truth and cinema is 24 times the truth per second).
 How does this notion, or the innovativeness of such a brilliant mind as Godard, correspond to the brand?

-OOO: Likewise, your blog is littered with references to various icons of American pop culture: Basquiat, Biggie, Michael Jordan to name a few.
+OOO: Likewise, your blog displays an abundance of references to various American pop culture icons: Basquiat, Biggie, Michael Jordan to name a few.
 Do they serve as inspiration at all in your design process, or are they just elements of the BWGH mindset?

 BWGH: Basquiat, Biggit, Michael Jordan are only artists or athletes that we’re fascinated by, but more generally those who inspire us are the people who surround us, and the energy that they convey.